 “I think if I can get this piece out of the way… ” she said, “… just a little bit more… ”

-A sharp click came from the lock and the door squeaked as it opened a crack, then stopped.
+A sharp click came from the lock, the door opened a crack, then stopped.

 “The hinges are rusted, put a shoulder on it, Sean.”